imperial/cpp-connect/README.md

 impaas role-assign team-member <EMAIL_ADDRESS> <TEAM_NAME>
 ```

-Create a new app:
+Create a new app (make <APP_NAME> something suitable like `cpp-connect`):

 ```bash
 impaas app create <APP_NAME> --team <TEAM_NAME>
 ```

->[!NOTE]
+> [!NOTE]
 > See information about your app by running `impaas app info -a <APP_NAME>` to confirm that it was successfully created

 ## Adding a Volume

-As described above, a volume is used for persistent file storage in your deployed app.
+CPP Connect allows file uploads, and these are by default saved to `upload/`.
+In production, you should use a impaas volume for persistent file storage.
 A volume must be mounted at a certain directory.
 To create a volume:

+> [!NOTE]
+> You will likely want a higher capacity than 512MiB

 ```bash
 impaas volume create <VOLUME_NAME> azurefile \